penalosa/rollup-plugin-pound/README.md

 It goes without saying that `USD` isn't supported though—no need to transpile when you have native browser support!

-> No guarantees are provided as to whether currency symbols _not_ in template strings will be transpiled
+> No guarantees are provided as to whether currency symbols _not_ in template strings will be transpiled; an attempt is made, but Javascript is complicated 😂